rbarkoch/Chat/README.md

 - Global configuration or per-directory configuration.
 - Provide a file or part of a file as context.
 - Override configuration through command line arguments.
+- Allows a web search as part of the query with `-w`.

 ## Usage and Examples
 Usage: